"2024-2025 Winter Outlook" by Arcfield Weather

 1) Arctic Oscillation/North Atlantic Oscillation teleconnections trend (Neutral Signal for HLB)

 In addition to the Arctic Oscillation signal, snowpack in the Northern Hemisphere during the autumn season has also been found to be an important predictive factor with respect to high latitude blocking patterns during subsequent winter seasons.
-In fact, research studies have pinpointed the region in Siberia below 60°N during the month of October as critical with respect to the likelihood of high latitude blocking atmospheric patterns during the following winter season.
+In fact, research studies have pinpointed the region in Siberia below 60°N during the month of October as critical with respect to the likelihood of high latitude blocking atmospheric patterns during the subsequent winter season.
 If snowpack is above-normal and consistently expanding during October in that part of Siberia, research studies and empirical observations suggest there is an increased chance for more frequent high-latitude blocking configurations in subsequent winter months.
-In fact, there has been a significant increase in snowpack across Siberia during the first few weeks of October including in the region south of 60°N (white area in maps).
+In fact, there has been a significant increase in snowpack across Siberia during the first few weeks of October including in the region south of 60°N (white areas on maps).

-3) Solar activity (Negative Signal for HLB)
+3) High Solar Activity (Negative Signal for HLB)

 A look at temperature and precipitation patterns during “analog” years

 In addition to the evaluation of current oceanic conditions, it is quite useful for longer-range forecasting purposes to find analog years in which there was a comparable El Nino-Southern Oscillation (ENSO) state (i.e., El Nino, La Nina or neutral) and similar overall sea surface temperature patterns around the world.
-In addition, in the selection of my analog years, I focused on winters in the past that were preceded by an El Nino winter as will be the case this year.
+These analog years can provide us a few clues as to what kind of weather we may experience across the nation during the upcoming winter season.
+In the selection of my analog years, I focused on winters in the past that were preceded by an El Nino winter as will be the case this year.
 Indeed, I believe the following five winter seasons of 1966-1967, 2005-2006, 2007-2008, 2013-2014, and 2020-2021 have met these thresholds featuring similar sea surface temperatures in the tropical Pacific Ocean (i.e., weak-to-moderate La Nina) and around the globe and they all followed an El Nino event during the prior winter.
-The highest weighting in the generation of analog year temperature and precipitation averages across the nation was given to the winter seasons of 2007-2008 and 2013-2014 as they featured the most similar sea surface temperature patterns to what we are experiencing at the current time.
+The highest weighting in the generation of analog year temperature and precipitation average anomalies across the US was given to the winter seasons of 2007-2008 and 2013-2014 as - of the selected five - these two featured the most similar sea surface temperature patterns to what we are currently experiencing.

-These analog years can provide us a clue as to what kind of weather we may experience across the nation during the upcoming winter season.
-In fact, these five analog winter seasons resulted in temperatures that averaged below-normal across much of the nation including slightly-below average readings in the Mid-Atlantic region for the November through March period.
+These five analog winter seasons resulted in temperatures that averaged below-normal across much of the nation including slightly-below average readings in the Mid-Atlantic region for the November through March period.
 As far as precipitation is concerned, these five analog years featured nearly normal to slightly wetter-than-normal conditions across much of the northern US with drier-than-normal conditions throughout the southern US.
-In the Mid-Atlantic region, there were generally nearly normal overall precipitation amounts in these five analog years.
+In the Mid-Atlantic region, there was a range of drier-than-normal conditions across southern sections to wetter-than-normal in parts of the north.

-Several factors have been analyzed to provide us with clues about the upcoming winter season including expectations on sea surface temperatures around the world, prospects of high latitude blocking events, and temperatures and precipitation averages of analog years.
-Based on this analysis, I believe the Mid-Atlantic region from DC-to-Philly-to-New York City will experience nearly normal to slightly below normal temperatures with departures from normal ranging from 0 to -1.0°C. There should indeed be some impressive Arctic air outbreaks that make their way from northwestern Canada all the way into the Mid-Atlantic region riding in on a frequently strong polar jet stream.
+Based on this analysis, I believe the Mid-Atlantic region from DC-to-Philly-to-New York City will experience nearly normal to slightly below-normal temperatures with departures from normal in the range of 0 to -1.0°C. There should indeed be some impressive Arctic air outbreaks that make their way from northwestern Canada and Alaska all the way into the Mid-Atlantic region riding in on what should be a strong polar jet stream during the upcoming La Nina winter.

 Snowfall amounts should be in the nearly normal range with 13-17 inches in DC, 20-24 inches in Philly, and 23-27 inches in New York City (slightly higher amounts in the northern and western suburbs of these three big cities).
-The winter could very well get off to a quick start with some early season accumulating snow possible during late November and December.
+The winter could very well get off to a quick start in the Mid-Atlantic region with some early season accumulating snow possible during the latter part of November and in December.
+It is not all that unusual for a winter season to get off to a quick start in the eastern US with respect to snowfall if the tropical season has a late ending compared to normal.

 Meteorologist Paul Dorian